 Martin Clowes became a Tigers4Ever Patron in March 2013.
 Martin has worked in Animal welfare, conservation & rescue for the past 20 years.
 He is the founder of Jemima’s Place Animal Trust, which rescues & re-

 Martin uses his role as patron to Fundraise & promote Tigers4Ever through the highly successful “Pugfest” which he runs, all around the UK, with his son Robert Clowes; making many tv and radio appearances in that capacity.
-He’s looking forward to his first trip to India in 2018, in his role as patron, to see the work done by Tigers4Ever, himself.
+He’s looking forward to his first trip to India, in his role as patron, to see the work done by Tigers4Ever, himself.